gmichaud/DirectDebitAccountReceivable/README.md

 ![Screenshot](/_ASSETS/ReadMe/2.png)

-### Setting up the Customer for Direct Deposit
+### Setting up the Customer for Direct Debit
 Next we need to setup the customer and the account you will be using to pull the funds from.
 Financials – Account Receivable – Work area – Customers Payment Methods Add the ACH or FEDWIRE method to the customer.
 As well as the customer bank acct and routing number as prompted on this screen.
 ![Screenshot](/_ASSETS/ReadMe/3.png)

-### Processing Direct Deposit Payments
+### Processing Direct Debit Payments
-1. Under Finance/Accounts Receivable/Process tab, go to Direct Deposit Processing - prepare payments.
+1. Under Finance/Accounts Receivable/Process tab, go to Direct Debit Processing - prepare payments.
 Then check the payments you would like to process and hit the process button on top.
 If you want to process all payments listed then Press the Process All button on top.
 ![Screenshot](/_ASSETS/ReadMe/4.png)

 2. Go to the next menu item: Process Payments.
 Enter your payment method and cash account.
 You should see listed the payments you chose in the prior step or any payments that have been prepared previously.
 Once again Mark the payments you would like to process and press the button on top that sais Process or Process all depending on what you would like to do.